Why PC?

 "Isn't PC gaming more expensive than console gaming?"

-Console gamers are not the common enemy.
-Modern consoles are.
+Console gamers are not ann enemy.
+Console desinformation and or bad practices are.

 We feel it's important to include this information in the article as soon as possible, since a lot of people get the wrong impression going in and don't take information to heart until they realize they're being informed rather than scolded.